netdata/netdata/docs/security-and-privacy-design/netdata-cloud-security.md

 ## Security Features and Response

 Netdata Cloud offers a variety of security features, including infrastructure-level dashboards, centralized alerts notifications, auditing logs, and role-based access to different segments of the infrastructure.
-The cloud service employs several protection mechanisms against DDoS attacks, such as rate-limiting and automated blacklisting.
+It employs several protection mechanisms against DDoS attacks, such as rate-limiting and automated blacklisting.
 It also uses static code analyzers to prevent other types of attacks.

 In the event of potential security vulnerabilities or incidents, Netdata Cloud follows the same process as the Netdata agent.
 Every report is acknowledged and analyzed by the Netdata team within three working days, and the team keeps the